antonio-dropulic/RC5/README.md

 ## Todo

-- inspect correctness
 - impl for more than one wrb
-- new type instead of aliases / better naming for func
+    - try impl using typenum
+        - missing range limiters
-- clean docs
+        - clean up bounds
+        - make block cypher generic

-- test vectors
+- test vectors for all impls
+- docs